dodoleonarnci/minecraft-ai/README.md

 }
 ```

-Since our Minecraft Generative Agents project allows you to send messages to all bots at once, enabling TTS with multiple bots online may result in a large number of voices speaking simultaneously.
+Since our Minecraft AI  project allows you to send messages to all bots at once, enabling TTS with multiple bots online may result in a large number of voices speaking simultaneously.
 To address this, we have added a parameter "speak_agents" to the `settings.json` file.
 When this parameter is set and a list of bot names is provided, only the bots in the list will speak.

 ```json
 "speak": true,